top of page

 This is another missed opportunity.
 In aviation, history has shown us that communication needs structure, clarity, and standardisation.
 After the 1977 Tenerife air disaster, for example, the word “takeoff” was reserved exclusively for positive clearance to prevent ambiguity.
 Clear, universally understood language is essential in high-stakes environments.

-The lesson: communication processes must be specific, structured, and agreed upon.
+The lesson is clear: communication processes must be specific, structured, and agreed upon.
 Clarity isn’t optional; it’s a safety net.

 Turning Observations Into Action